josephmisiti/awesome-machine-learning/README.md

 * [steppy-toolkit](https://github.com/neptune-ml/steppy-toolkit) -> Curated collection of the neural networks, transformers and models that make your machine learning work faster and more effective.
 * [CNTK](https://github.com/Microsoft/CNTK) - Microsoft Cognitive Toolkit (CNTK), an open source deep-learning toolkit.
 Documentation can be found [here](https://docs.microsoft.com/cognitive-toolkit/).
 * [Couler](https://github.com/couler-proj/couler) - Unified interface for constructing and managing machine learning workflows on different workflow engines, such as Argo Workflows, Tekton Pipelines, and Apache Airflow.
+* [Disco](https://github.com/leap-laboratories/discovery-engine) - Superhuman exploratory data analysis.
+Finds the feature interactions and subgroup effects in tabular data that LLMs and manual exploration miss — with p-values, effect sizes, and literature citations.
+Free for public data.
 * [auto_ml](https://github.com/ClimbsRocks/auto_ml) - Automated machine learning for production and analytics.
 Lets you focus on the fun parts of ML, while outputting production-ready code, and detailed analytics of your dataset and results.
 Includes support for NLP, XGBoost, CatBoost, LightGBM, and soon, deep learning.
 * [dtaidistance](https://github.com/wannesm/dtaidistance) - High performance library for time series distances (DTW) and time series clustering.
 * [einops](https://github.com/arogozhnikov/einops) - Deep learning operations reinvented (for pytorch, tensorflow, jax and others).